Amazing (Inna song): Controversy

 In August 2009, "Amazing" sparked controversy when Romanian singer Anca Badiu accused Play & Win of "stealing" her song and breach of contract.
 According to Badiu and MediaPro Music, the label she was signed to at that time, they had paid the production trio €1,500 in advance for "Amazing".
-However, a few days after Baidu recorded the track and the alleged money transfer occurred, Inna released "Amazing" as a single.
+However, a few days after Badiu recorded the track and the alleged money transfer occurred, Inna released "Amazing" as a single.
 Play & Win defended their decision: "We signed the contract with MediaPro Music, but at one point we realized that Anca's version could not be a hit, so we chose Inna['s]."
 A Showbiz.ro editor questioned the credibility of their pretext in court, but thought that "since in Romania, the copyright laws and contractual obligations of artists and producers are not clearly defined, everything is possible."
 They also compared the case to a similar one between Romanian musicians Adrian Sînă and Edward Maya regarding the single "Se Thelo" (2009) Sarkar of The Hindu thought that the case was a reason for the song's commercial success.

 Music video

 An accompanying music video for "Amazing" was premiered on 10 September 2009 on the website of Romanian radio station Radio 21.
-It was shot by Tom Boxer in late August 2009 at a beach of the Atlantic ocean and near Lisbon, Portugal in the span of two days.
+It was shot by Tom Boxer in late August 2009 at a beach of the Atlantic Ocean and near Lisbon, Portugal in the span of two days.
 Behind-the-scenes footage was published on Urban.ro on 1 September 2009.
 Inna recalled of the filming: "It was the first time [Boxer and I] worked together and we understood excellent.
 I did everything I could to make the video come out well.
 It was a joy to shoot this clip.
 I traveled in a beautiful area and I met real surfers.
 I fell in love with their crazy and unobtrusive style[...].
 For the clip, the singer was also required to learn a few surfing moves, which she managed to do in the first day.

 The clip begins with shots of the beach and Inna holding a surfboard in her hands, sporting a black wetsuit.
 She is then seen in a black and white swimsuit and subsequently meets friends to go surfing.
 Apparently drowning, she is saved by a previously shown "handsome" lifeguard, who brings her to the beach and attempts mouth-to-mouth resuscitation.
 The video ends with them standing close to each other and a shadowed Inna with a surfboard.
-Scenes interspersed throughout the main plot show the singer performing to the song, as well as showering in front of teenage surfer boys eating ice cream while they stare in shock.
+Scenes interspersed throughout the video show the singer performing the song as well as showering in a bikini in front of teenage surfer boys who eat ice cream while they stare at her in shock.